mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 Google Analytics requires that you add their snippet to your site.
 Doing this will give you basic information such as page views, traffic sources, and user location.
 If you want to get more detailed user information, you'll need to write custom code in your site.
 In order to do this, you'll need to have a developer study the Google Analytics API to learn how to implement methods and format data correctly.

-## Why send data to Google Analytics using Astronomer Clickstream?
+## Why send data to Google Analytics using MetaRouter?

-Integrating Google Analytics with Astronomer Clickstream means that you do not need to install any Google Analytics code into your site or mobile app.
+Integrating Google Analytics with MetaRouter means that you do not need to install any Google Analytics code into your site or mobile app.
 It also greatly eases the processes of tracking more detailed information like what users are doing on a page, e-commerce data, and user attributes.
-Furthermore, many custom events can be configured directly in the Astronomer UI, making it easy to track the data that you need.
+Furthermore, many custom events can be configured directly in the MetaRouter UI, making it easy to track the data that you need.

-## Getting Started with Google Analytics and Astronomer Clickstream
+## Getting Started with Google Analytics and MetaRouter Clickstream

-*Before you get started, note that you will need to remove Google Analytics snippet from your page if you were using it outside of Astronomer.*
+*Before you get started, note that you will need to remove Google Analytics snippet from your page if you were using it outside of MetaRouter.*

 ### Google Analytics Side